amiegirl/Data_Analyst_Portfolio_Projects/Ms_Power_BI_Projects/Fashion_Data_Analysis/README.md

 This study examines and summarizes the properties of different apparel and their effect on its price, and it discusses the development direction of fashion design.

 # Goals and objectives
-The objective of this research is to help the management make informed decisions such as predicting price and product demand and generating insights about trends and customer preferences.
+The objective of this research is to help the management make informed decisions, such as predicting price and product demand and generating insights about trends and customer preferences.

 # Results and Discussion
 This shows the results of data collected from an e-commerce platform.
 User-generated content reflects consumers’ most instinctive awareness of products and can be used as an important reference for manufacturers to make product decisions.